homeputers/ebal/README.md

 particular worship service.
 Templates make it easy to prefill a lineup and then swap out members as needed.

+This update introduces song management.
+Song categories organize songs, and each song records its original key and author.
+Song lists tie songs to a worship service lineup in a particular order.

 API endpoints for these modules are documented in `openapi.yaml`.

 ## Database Migrations